OpenKnowledgeMaps/open-discovery/proposal.md

 The backend of the visualization is written in PHP and R. A preprocessing component is responsible for creating the data for the visualization.
 It connects to the PLOS API to retrieve metadata and fulltext.
 It then proceeds to calculate cosine similarity between papers based on a term-document matrix using the R tm package.
 Based on the similarity matrix, the spatial representation and the sub-areas are calculated using ordination and clustering techniques.
 A naming component finally determines the label for each cluster using keywords.
 After processing, the representation is saved in a SQLite database.
 The full stack implementation can be seen on [Open Knowledge Maps](http://openknowledgemaps.org/mozfest).
 This version allows you to create an interactive map based on a PLOS search result and is able to keep a history of previously created maps.

 ###Planned Improvements

+In the first phase of the Open Science Price, we will extend both the backend and the frontend of the existing early-stage prototype.

 ####Expand Content Sources
-In the first phase of the Open Science Price, we will extend both the backend and the frontend of the BLAZE tool.
-One of the primary objectives is to extend BLAZE to include other open content sources, including non-publication content, that are supported by rOpenSci (see above).
-This will require changes both to the backend calculations and data representation as well as to the frontend visualization.
+One of the primary objectives is to extend BLAZE to include further open content sources, including non-publication content, that are supported by rOpenSci (for a complete list of content sources see [Data Sources](#data-sources)).
 The first step will be to develop a data model that incorporates heterogenous data sources.
-Part of this will involve adding connector(s) to content mining APIs and altmetrics APIs through rOpenSci to provide additional metadata for each resource.
-We will then extend the map visualization to enable highlighting of contextual facts and to create additional links between the papers.
+Part of this will involve adding connector(s) to altmetrics APIs through rOpenSci to provide additional context for each resource.
+Moreover, we will utilize OpenAIRE services to further annotate publications with additional side information including MESH terms (based on PubMED API), PDBCodes and funding information (based on full text analysis).
+The content will then be exposed via an API to BLAZE.

+####Improving Topic Detection and Similarity Analysis

+We plan to utilize a novel multi-view probabilistic topic modeling (MV-PTM) engine that jointly analyzes massive collections of documents and related side information and identifies hidden themes (topics) that characterize them.
+Side information ("views") may be of different kinds (e.g., structured or unstructured attributes and metadata), have hierarchies or taxonomies (e.g., MESH terms), be of different modalities (e.g., images), and form networks (e.g., citations).
+Multiple views can help to explain each other and the discovered multi-view topics are more coherent and interpretable, uncovering concepts not resolved by traditional, textual only topic models.
+The intuition behind topic modeling is that a single document is on multiple "topics" in different proportions.

+A topic is defined as a probability distribution over a fixed vocabulary (terms).
+A document is modeled as a probability distribution over topics.
+Inferred topics can be utilized as features on additional data mining tasks (e.g., clustering, classification, trend or similarity analysis).
+In our case, we plan to utilize proposed engine to:

+1. Identify relevant content: Based on MV-PTM we will  enhance similarity analysis and relevant content identification.
+Thus, we will be able to support topic based search or search by example (specifying one or more publications.
+2. Eliminate “duplicate” research areas: Human-based annotation and clustering in such "huge" research spaces may lead to duplicate entries on the map.
+We will utilize MV-PTM to identify overlapping research areas or clusters.
+Proposed MV-PTM engine has already been used in real world applications, e.g., evaluation of EU-funded projects or publication policy making, on top of real world massive datasets, i.e., ACM corpus and open access PubMed.

+####Map Extensions
+We will extend the map visualization to enable highlighting of contextual facts and to create additional links between the papers.
 For example, a researcher might want to highlight all papers that contain the same species, focus on recently published material, or view the citation links between papers.
 Researchers might also want to cluster the resources based on a metric other than keyword similarity, like readership, type of content (i.e. paper, data set, presentation, etc.) or funding source.
-All of this will be enabled through the interactive BLAZE interface.
+All of this will be enabled through the interactive BLAZE frontend interface.

-####Editing and Sharing
+####Map Editing and Sharing
 To unleash the full potential of BLAZE, one of the primary goals during phase one of the Open Science Prize is to enable editing and sharing of knowledge maps.
 This will also require adaptations to the backend database operations and the frontend user interaction.
 On the front end, we will enable an edit mode that allows researchers to manually add content to the map, modify or add metadata to content, like tags, and create new clusters.
 The editing history will be preserved in a Wikipedia-like model to allow collaborative building of knowledge maps.
 The maps themselves will be saved at [Open Knowledge Maps](http://openknowledgemaps.org/mozfest) where they can me browsed by other researchers and can serve as a starting point for other researchers' exploration.

 We will also add integration with existing tools in the open digital ecosystem, including osf.io, Zotero, and ORCID, so that BLAZE will fit seemlessly into researchers' current workflows.
 BLAZE strives to be completely open, so we will also add functionality to export the map and the underlying data in various open formats, so that, for example, a researcher could embed a map on her personal website.

-###Data Sources
+##Data Sources
 As stated above, we use R in the backend to access open content on the web.
 We use many software packages produced by rOpenSci, including the ability to search for scholarly content against the following engines (with wide diversity of journals):

 * Crossref (~78 million records)